 Dinner tables have the cinematic capacity to create deep, dark moments of tension.
-Think the first episode of the second season of Fleabag.
+Think first episode of the second season of Fleabag.
 Think Ae Dil Hai Mushkil.
 Think August: Osage County.
-I want to add this list Out Of Love, a Hotstar original web-series about how a doctor in Coonoor reconciles to her husband’s affair by spiralling into despair.
+I want to add this list Out Of Love, a Hotstar original web-series about how a doctor in Coonoor reconciles to her husband’s affair by spiraling into despair.
 The dinner table scene in this show, comes at the fag end of the season, and produces the kind of anxiety and discomfort in the viewer where you are thinking of the worst possible thing that could happen, and you are seeing it play out exactly like that.
 You begin to hate characters you loved and rooted for, and the characters you despised are now seen through a softer filter.

 The title itself tricks you: It could either mean people being ‘out of love’ with one another, or it could mean the radically violent things people do ‘out of love’ for one another.

 Out Of Love is a devious attempt at suspense.
 Based on Doctor Foster, the series spans five episodes, each with a duration of about an hour.
 Rasika Dugal plays Meera Kapoor, the doctor, with such fantastic heft and angst, alternating between quiet strength and self-sabotage.
 There is something deeply disturbing about her character- someone who is almost looking for an excuse to unravel, but is also so deep in the rehearsed love of marriage that she fears the existence of such an excuse- one of those things you both fear and crave.